Rise early to watch the sun rise over the amazing city panorama of Shanghai with its iconic skyscrappers set around the bending Huangpu River.

-All visitors to China must obtain a visa prior to departure.
-Your passport must be valid for at least 6 months after your return from China and have at least 2 blank pages.
-We can arrange this on your behalf at a cost of £110.00 per passport using Royal Mail Special Delivery.
-For any other information, please contact your Ampersand Travel consultant.
-If you are arranging your own visa, the Chinese consulate is in South Kensington and you can find all the information on their website.
+All visitors to China must obtain a tourist ‘L’ visa prior to departure.
+Your passport must be valid for at least 6 months after your return and have at least 2 blank pages.
+There are numerous agencies that can lodge an application on your behalf.
+We can recommend www.visaexpress.co.uk.
+If you are arranging your own visa, the official Chinese embassy appointed visa centre is in Bank, London.
+You can find all the information on their website.

 It is essential to visit your GP as soon as possible to check if you need any vaccinations prior to travel.
 Risk for vaccine preventable diseases can change at any time.
 MASTA (Medical Advisory Services for Travellers Abroad) can supply a quick and easy online Travel Health Brief.
 This includes easy to understand vaccination advice for single or multi-country trips.
 Their website is www.masta-travel-health.com.

 London - Beijing: 9 hours 40 minutes